applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_postprocessing_perform_cluster_morphology_analysis.md

-# Perform cluster morphology analysis
+Defines if spatial distribution of cluster centers should be performed.

-If this option is checked, the spatial distribution of the resulting clusters is analyzed per sample.
+Not implemented yet.